pytrackdat/pytrackdat/tutorial.md

 </tr>
 </table>

-### Relation
+### Table
-***Also known as:** Entity set, table*
+***Also known as:** Relation, entity set*

-A relation is a collection of similar items, with a (mostly) consistent set of **fields** (see below).
+A table is a collection of similar items, with a (mostly) consistent set of **fields** (see below).
 Analogous to a **table** or **sheet** in a spreadsheet.
-For example, the Specimens and Sites tables described above, when translated into database definitions, will be called **relations**.
+For example, see the Specimens and Sites tables described above.

 ### Field
 ***Also known as:** Attribute, property*

-A field is some property of an item in the database.
-Consider the Specimens relation above, which has four fields: specimen number, date collected, species name, and site name.
+A field is some property of an item in a table.
+For example, the Specimens table above has four fields: specimen number, date collected, species name, and site name.

 In databases, fields **must** be associated with a specific **data type**.